 - Books and other library resources should be provided for the interest, information, and enlightenment of all people of the community the library serves.
 Materials should not be excluded because of the origin, background, or views of those contributing to their creation.

 - Libraries should provide materials and information presenting all points of view on current and historical issues.
 Materials should not be proscribed or removed because of partisan or doctrinal disapproval.
-Final responsibility for selection of books and library materials is and shall be vested in the City Librarian librarian.
-However, the City Librarian may delegate, to such members of the staff as are qualified by reason of training, the authority to interpret and guide the application of the policy in making day-to-day selections.
-Unusual problems will be referred to the City Librarian for resolution.
+Final responsibility for selection of books and library materials is and shall be vested in the Library Director.
+However, the Library Director may delegate, to such members of the staff as are qualified by reason of training, the authority to interpret and guide the application of the policy in making day-to-day selections.
+Unusual problems will be referred to the Library Director for resolution.

 Criteria for Selection